Invitech/iot_custom_payload/README.md

      - boolean
      - ascii
      - numeric
        - This type is used when the sensor data value is intended to be divided by a number.
-Using numeric type requires the use of the [divisor](#divisor) property.
+Using `numeric` type requires the use of the `divisor` property.
-    - Type: string
+    - Type: `string`
  - sensor
-   - Name of the sensor
+   - Name of the sensor.
-   - Type: string
+   - Type: `string`

 Optional properties:
  - expiry
    - How many days before the data expires.
-   - Type: integer
+   - Type: `integer`
  - regex
-   - Implies the regular expression of validity of an ascii type data.
+   - Implies the regular expression of validity of an `ascii` type data.
-   - Type: string
+   - Type: `string`
  - min
-   - Implies the minimum valid value of a numeric (integer, double, float, numeric) type data.
+   - Implies the minimum valid value of a numeric (`integer, double, float, numeric`) type data.
-   - Type: number
+   - Type: `number`
  - max
-   - Implies the maximum valid value of a numeric (integer, double, float, numeric) type data.
+   - Implies the maximum valid value of a numeric (`integer, double, float, numeric`) type data.
-   - Type: number
+   - Type: `number`
  - divisor
    - This property implies the number the sensor data should be divided with.
-   - For example a numeric type value of 101 with the divisor property of 10 means that the sensor measured 10.1.
+   - *For example a numeric type value of 101 with the divisor property of 10 means that the sensor measured 10.1.*
-   - Only used with [numeric](#numeric) type.
+   - Only used with `numeric` type.
-   - Type: number
+   - Type: `number`